What are the rules or laws for Rockhounding?

 Lands are managed by the federal government (Bureau of Land Management, U.S. Forest Service, National Park Service, Bureau of Reclamation, Department of Defense, U.S. Fish and Wildlife Service, American Indians), state government (School and Institutional Trust Lands Administration), and private owners (including local governments).

 Rock, mineral, and fossil collecting on lands managed by the U.S. Forest Service requires a permit.
-Although collecting for personal use is allowed in most districts and permits are typically free, collecting rules vary.
+Although collecting for personal use is allowed in most districts and permits are typically free, collecting rules can vary.
 (Commercial collecting of fossils is not allowed).
 Most Forest Service land is open, except for vital watershed areas that affect a wide range of wildlife.
 Also, digging or constructing sluices or dams is not allowed in any National Forest.
 Special regulations or restrictions may apply for certain areas so check with your local Forest Service district.

 You need to contact the state offices that manage these lands in the state you are interested in.
 Rockhounding on valid mining claims should not be done without the claimant's consent.
-Also permission should always be obtained to rockhound on private land.
-Maps can be purchased at your local BLM office that will show you which lands are federal, state, or private land.
+Also permission should always be obtained to collect rocks or minerals on private land.

 The Bureau of Land Management (BLM) was founded in 1946.
 The BLM is responsible for carrying out a variety of programs for the management and conservation of resources on about 245 million surface acres, as well as 700 million acres of subsurface mineral estate.
 These public lands make up about 13 percent of the total land surface of the United States and more than 40 percent of all land managed by the Federal government.